AnikethJana/Telegram-Download-Link-Generator/README.md

 **Admin Commands:**

 * `/broadcast`: (Admin only) Reply to a message with this command to send that message to all users who have started the bot.
 * `/logs`: (Admin only) View application logs directly within the bot.
-Supports filtering by log level and text search.
+Supports filtering by log level and text search with arguments.
   * Example: `/logs level=ERROR limit=100 filter=download`
+  * Without arguments: `/logs` uploads the complete log file as a document

 ## API Endpoints